-The aforementioned "A Wizard's Staff..." on Discworld, and the once heard never forgotten Hedgehog Song.
+"A Wizard's Staff Has A Knob On The End" on Discworld, and the once heard, never forgotten Hedgehog Song.
 (Fans have worked out full sets of lyrics for both - the Hedgehog Song has, in canon, at least seventeen verses.)

 The full title of "the hedgehog song" is The Hedgehog Can Never Be Buggered At All.
 That should give you an idea why it is never sung while sober.